 The Green City Accord is an open commitment that all European mayors can sign.
 By signing the Accord, cities become part of a movement to safeguard the natural environment.
-Mayors commit to makeing their city greener, cleaner and healthier and to accelerating the implementation of relevant EU environmental laws.
-This particularly applies to five areas of environmental management: air, water, nature and biodiversity, circular economy and waste, and noise.
+Mayors commit to make their city greener, cleaner and healthier and to accelerate the implementation of relevant EU environmental laws.
+This is especially the case for five areas of environmental management: air, water, nature and biodiversity, circular economy and waste, and noise.
 Once the accord signed, a local action plan must be implemented and the results reported to the Commission and a responsible secretariat.
-The Directorate-Gen-eral for Environment of the European Commission, which launched the initiative, expects to have 150 signatories by October 2021.
+The Directorate-General for Environment of the European Commission, which launched the initiative, expects to have 150 signatories by October 2021.

-KEEP AN EYE
+/// KEEP AN EYE ON THESE NEW INITIATIVES THEY MAY LEAD TO NEW FINANCIAL STREAMS →

-ON THESE

-NEW

-INITIATIVES

-AS THEY

-MAY LEAD

-TO NEW

-FINANCIAL

-STREAMS

-Affordable Housing Initiative

-Not proposed yet, under RRF, REACT EU, ERF, ESF, Modernisation Fund and TSI

-Kick-off in 2022

-The Affordable Housing Initiative is led by the European Commission's Renovation Wave Strategy to address energy poverty and access to healthy and affordable housing for all.
+KEEP AN EYE ON THESE NEW INITIATIVES THEY MAY LEAD TO NEW FINANCIAL STREAMS Affordable Housing Initiative not proposed yet, under RRF, REACT EU, ERF, ESF, Modernisation Fund and TSI Dates kick off in 2022 The Affordable Housing Initiative is a lead action of the European Commission's Renovation Wave Strategy to address energy poverty and access to healthy and affordable housing for all.
 It will pilot 100 lighthouse renovation districts across Europe in a smart neighbourhood approach, mobilising cross-sectorial project partnerships, including the social economy sector.
-These 100 projects should act as a laboratory for improvement, setting liveability and latest innovations at the forefront, and provide blueprints for replication, developing efficient, circular and modular processes and social engagement models empowering residents.

-The initiative will guarantee that local social housing projects have access to technical and financial capacities and tackle the current obstacles to renovation.

-The EU Bauhaus initiative

-The New European Bauhaus is a creative and interdisciplinary initiative launched by the European Commission, to bring the European Green Deal closer to citizens.
-By bringing together architects, designers, artists, engineers, scientists and others, the New European Bauhaus should develop and experiment alternatives to combine sustainability and aesthetics, and let citizens shape the future of their city.
+Those 100 projects should act as a laboratory for improvement, setting liveability and latest innovations at the forefront, and provide blueprints for replication, developing efficient, circular and modular processes and social engagement models empowering residents.
+The initiative will guarantee that local social housing projects have access to technical and financial capacity, and tackle the barriers that currently block renovation.
+The EU Bauhaus initiative Dates 2020-2024 The New European Bauhaus is a creative and interdisciplinary initiative launched by the European Commission, to bring the European Green Deal closer to citizens.
+By bringing together architects, designers, artists, engineers, scientists and others, the New European Bauhaus should develop and experiment alternatives to combine sustainability and aesthetic and let citizens shape the future of their city.
 The initiative will support, in a first wave, five projects in five different Member States, each one with a different focus: Natural building materials; Demographics; Energy efficiency; Future-oriented mobility; Resource-efficient digital innovation.
-These projects will be selected under the Horizon Europe programme with a dedicated call.

-Local universities will help build projects to tackle ecological, economic, social and democratic issues.
+With the help of local universities, projects will be elaborated to tackle ecological, economic, social and democratic issues.
 In a second wave, starting in 2023, other Bauhaus projects and creative spaces will be supported in and outside Europe, and a Bauhaus knowledge hub will be set up to spread the Bauhaus spirit and findings.

+//// THE RESILIENCE AND RECOVERY FACILITY (RFF): A GOOD OPPORTUNITY FOR CITIES? → Amount

 THE RESILIENCE AND RECOVERY FACILITY (RFF): A GOOD OPPORTUNITY FOR CITIES?

-The Recovery and Resilience Facility (the Facility) will offer €672.5 billion in loans and grants to support reforms and investments undertaken by Member States with at least 37% of expenditure for climate investments and reforms.
-The expenses have to be planned before the end of 2023 and spent by July 2026.
+The Recovery and Resilience Facility (the Facility) will make €672.5 billion in loans and grants available to support reforms and investments undertaken by Member States with at least 37% of expenditure for climate investments and reforms.
+The expenses have to be planned before the end of 2023 and to be spent by July 2026.
 Here you can find the distribution of grants for each Member State.

-The Commission encourages Member States to put forward investments and reforms in some flagship areas including: Power Up (clean technologies and renewables), Renovate (Energy Efficiency in Buildings) and Recharge and refuel (sustainable transport and charging stations).

-Member States should submit their Recovery and Resilience Plans (RRP) to the Commission by the 30 April 2021.
+The Commission encourages the Member States to put forward investments and reforms in some flagship areas including: Power Up (clean technologies and renewables), Renovate (Energy Efficiency in Buildings) and Recharge and refuel (sustainable transport and charging stations).
+Member States should submit their Recovery and Resilience Plans (RRP) to the Commission by the 30th of April 2021.
 Most of the drafts have already been submitted to the European Commission for revision.